eclipse-openj9/openj9-docs/docs/xcompressedrefs.md

 **(64-bit only)**

-Enables or disables the use of compressed references.
+These options enable or disable the use of compressed references.

 :fontawesome-solid-triangle-exclamation:{: .warn aria-hidden="true"} **Restriction:** You cannot include `-Xcompressedrefs` in the options file (see [`-Xoptionsfile`](xoptionsfile.md)).